MichaelFraser99/go-sd-jwt/README.md

 ```go
 func NewFromObject(key string, value any, salt *string) (*Disclosure, error)
 ```
 NewFromObject creates a Disclosure object for the provided key/value pair and optional salt.
-If no salt provided, a new salt value of 128 bytes is generated
+If no salt provided, a new salt value of 128 bits is generated

 ```go
 func NewFromArrayElement(element any, salt *string) (*Disclosure, error)
 ```
 NewFromArrayElement creates a Disclosure object for the provided array element and optional salt.
-If no salt provided, a new salt value of 128 bytes is generated
+If no salt provided, a new salt value of 128 bits is generated

 ```go
 func NewFromDisclosure(disclosure string) (*Disclosure, error)